CircuitLaunch/DXL/README.md

 The DXL instance stores the comm result and error byte after each and every property access (get or set), except in the case of sync reads and writes, in which case only the single comm result is available.
 The comm result is 0 if the communication was successful, and non-zero if there was a communication error of some kind.
 The error byte, is a set of 7 flags returned by, and indicating the error status on, the Dynamixel actuator itself.

+A callback can be set for each DXL that will be called with the comm result and error byte after each parameter access.

 The code is thread-safe within the same Python kernel.

 It deals with servo positions in degrees.